ldn-softdev/jtc/User Guide.md

 ## Displaying JSON
 ### Pretty printing
-If no argument given, `jtc` will expect an input JSON from the `<stdin>`, otherwise JSON is read from the file(s) pointed by the argument(s). `jtc` will parse and validate input JSON and upon a successful validation will output:
+If no argument is given, `jtc` will read JSON from `<stdin>`, otherwise JSON will be read from the files specified. `jtc` will parse and validate input JSON and upon successful validation the JSON will be output:

 ```bash
 bash $ <ab.json jtc
 {